 - Liver problems have happened with this drug.
 Sometimes, these have been life-threatening.
 An allergic reaction may happen before liver problems.
-Call the doctor right away if your child has signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - It is used to treat HIV infection.

-- If your child has kidney problems.
-There are many drugs that must not be taken with this drug if your child has certain kidney problems.
-Ask the doctor or pharmacist if you are not sure.
+- If you have kidney problems.
+There are many drugs that must not be taken with this drug if you have certain kidney problems.
+Ask your doctor or pharmacist if you are not sure.

 - Do not run out of this drug.